 If you experience disenfranchised grief, you may become ‘stuck’ in the grief process.
 Having no opportunity to talk about and work through your thoughts and emotions means it can feel impossible to move forward.
 It may also be difficult to understand why the loss continues to be so painful.

 The first step is to confide in someone about how you’re feeling.
-This may be a friend, family member, co-worker, therapist, your GP, or a support organisation such as Cruse Bereavement Care.
+This may be a friend, family member, co-worker, therapist, your GP, or a support organisation such as Cruse Bereavement Support.
 Voicing your loss can help to acknowledge its significance, and to validate and normalise how you’re feeling.

 Other steps may include having your own personal ritual or ceremony to say goodbye, particularly if you were excluded from the public burial or cremation service, or creating a memory box.
 You should also focus on your own physical and mental health through sleep, diet, exercise and self-care, including requesting compassionate leave from work if applicable.